OV-Chipkaart for Tourists: Amsterdam Public Transport Card Explained (2026)

 • Tap again when you exit the tram, bus or metro.

-• Always use the same card for one journey — never tap your phone to check in and your bank card to check out.
+• Use the same card for one journey – never tap your phone to check in and your plastic card to check out.

-• Apple Pay, Google Wallet, Samsung Pay all work.
+• Apple Pay, Google Wallet and Samsung Pay all work.

-• Charges appear on your bank statement within 1–4 days, often grouped at end of day.
+• Charges appear on your statement within a few days, often grouped together at the end of the day.

 What the OV-Chipkaart Still Is